This unit is subject to an enrolment quota: April (900) and October (900)

 - Explain the rationale for judgements about sustainable design priorities for houses in relation to identified environmental and social contexts.

-- Integrate sustainable design priorities in a housing brief related to the design, renovation or retrofit of a home.
+- Communicate sustainable design priorities and strategies related to the design, renovation or retrofit of a home.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|